-- Is placarded.
+- · Is placarded.

 - Carries any amount of chlorine.

 - Has cargo tanks, whether loaded or empty used for hazardous materials.

 You must stop 15 to 50 feet before the nearest rail.
-Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
+Proceed only when you are sure no train is coming.
 Don't shift gears while crossing the tracks.

-9.7 - Hazardous Materials -Emergencies
+9.7 - Hazardous Materials Emergencies